FTC-23511/SolversLib-Docs/features/drivebases.md

 # Drivebases

-All of the [FTCLib drivebase classes](https://github.com/FTCLib/FTCLib/tree/dev/core/src/main/java/com/arcrobotics/ftclib/drivebase) are based on the `RobotBase` abstract class.
+All of the [SolversLib drivebase classes](https://github.com/FTC-23511/SolversLib/tree/dev/core/src/main/java/com/arcrobotics/ftclib/drivebase) are based on the `RobotBase` abstract class.
 This is functionally similar to the [RobotDriveBase ](https://github.com/wpilibsuite/allwpilib/blob/50db653f8d864c594c6a9ab7dd5a0f45b4483a03/wpilibj/src/main/java/edu/wpi/first/wpilibj/drive/RobotDriveBase.java)class in WPILib.
 It contains:

 * An enumerator for the different motor types (i.e. the indices of the motors in the array)
 * Maximum possible speed for the drivebase to approach